jaketimm/river_tracker_dashboard/README.md

 - Implements data sampling and filtering
 - Manages data persistence
 - Contains `download_river_data()` function to fetch data from USGS API
-- Includes `validate_API_data()` function that verifies data integrity and returns a boolean status that enables visualization and data export
+- Includes `validate_API_data()` function that verifies data integrity and returns a boolean
+- Includes `export_river_data()` function that converts the current data file to a CSV and exports it.
+- status that enables visualization and data export

 ### Data Visualization (`data_visualization.py`)
 - Creates and manages data plots